zammad/zammad-org/src/sr/documentation/use/advanced-features.md

 current page.
 After selecting all tickets of the page, you can even select all tickets which match your current search query or overview condition by clicking on the **Select all XX results** label.
-The maximum number of tickets you can select for a bulk action is 2000.
+The maximum number of selectable tickets for a bulk action is 2000.

 To select a section of consecutive tickets, click on the checkbox of the first ticket, then hold [[shift]] and click on the checkbox of the last ticket.
 This selects all tickets in between as well.
-It even works for unselecting tickets.
+This also works for unselecting tickets.

+Depending on the number of affected tickets, you might see a small notification after triggering a bulk action, informing you about the progress.
+The bulk action is performed in the background so you can work on other tickets.
+However, until the bulk action is finished, you are not able to start a new bulk action.

+**Side panel:**

+![Screenshot shows the bulk action side panel](/screenshots/cypress/usage-advanced-features.cy.js/bulk-side-panel-overviews.png)

-After selecting the tickets you want to apply changes to, click the `Bulk Action` button in the top right corner and change/add attributes by using the fields in the side panel.
-The available changes you can apply to tickets
+After you selected tickets, click the `Bulk Action` button in the top right corner and change/add attributes by using the fields in the right side panel.
+The available changes you can apply to tickets are:
-are:

 - Промена групе
 - Промена власника